thomasheller/crab/README.md

 ```

 By default, mainSections is set to use the `blog` folder and the
-`tags` folder in the exampleSite folder
+`features` folder in the exampleSite folder

 ## Menus